Octavius Morgan: Scholarship

+Later life and death

 During his lifetime Morgan made a number of generous donations to the British Museum including a nef, an extravagant table ornament automaton known as the Mechanical Galleon in 1866.

 Morgan never married and died on 5 August 1888 aged 84.
-He was buried in his family's vault at St Basil's Church at Bassaleg in Monmouthshire.
-He left his clock collection, astronomical instruments and episcopal rings.
+He was buried in his family's vault at the Church of St Basil, Bassaleg in Newport.
+He left his clock collection, astronomical instruments and episcopal rings to the British Museum.
 His astrolabes included the 14th-century astrolabe used to call the faithful to prayer in Damascus.
-Morgan's collections of papers including his translations of Welsh poetry are in the National Library of Wales.
+His collections of papers including his translations of Welsh poetry are in the National Library of Wales in Aberystwyth.

-A book published at the time and attributed to his fellow MP, Reginald Blewitt, describes Morgan as flippant in his youth and overbearing, arrogant, short and effeminate.